Form Container

 WdForm

-Implementation Approach for Pagaged or Step-by-Step Form Submission
+Implementation Approach for Paginated or Step-by-Step Form Submission

 Applicable Scenarios

 Quickly implement scenarios for submitting and displaying form data.
-After binding a data source, components such as single-line inputs, dropdown selections, and submit buttons can be automatically generated based on field types.
+After binding the data source, components such as single-line input, dropdown select, submit button, etc., can be automatically generated based on field types.

 Basic Capabilities Description

-- Creating, updating, or viewing form data via the Form Container
+- Perform addition, updating, and viewing of form data via form containers

-- Supports binding data sources of data models or APIs types to achieve data interaction between frontend and backend
+- Supports binding data sources of data models or APIs type to achieve data interaction between frontend and backend.

-- Through field properties, you can control the ordering, visibility, and switching of component types for field mapping within internal form components
+- Through field properties, you can control the sorting, visibility of internal form components, and switch the component type for field mapping.

 - For more practical instructions, refer to the Practical Guide for Common Form Scenarios